Documentation Index

 Introduction

+The high level objective of a streaming STT model evaluation is to answer the question: Which streaming Speech-to-text model is the best for my voice agent?
 For voice agents, the STT component is the “ears” of the system — transcription errors propagate into the LLM and response logic, so even small accuracy gaps compound in impact.
 At scale, these differences have real financial consequences: a 10% difference in entity accuracy (for example, credit card numbers) across millions of calls can translate to significant revenue loss.
 A rigorous evaluation ensures you choose the model that drives the best outcomes.
+This guide will provide a step-by-step framework for evaluating and benchmarking streaming Speech-to-text models to help you select the best fit for your voice agent.Need help evaluating our Speech-to-text products?
+Contact our Sales

-Need help evaluating our Speech-to-text products?
-Contact our Sales team to request for an evaluation.
+team to request for an evaluation.

 Common evaluation metrics